Arkapravo/robot_race/README.md

 ==========

 A race of 4 pioneer robots in Stage 3.2.2.
-These simulations employ the _wander ontroller_ (https://github.com/Arkapravo/Stage-3.2.2/blob/master/examples/ctrl/wander.cc).
-A good demonstration for Stage and Player/Stage newbies.
+These simulations employ the _wander controller_ (https://github.com/Arkapravo/Stage-3.2.2/blob/master/examples/ctrl/wander.cc).
+An simple demonstration for Stage and Player/Stage newbies.

 Running the simulation
 ----------------------